jmiemirza/MMFM-Challenge/README.md

   - The report should contain results for both pages and on overview of the methodology.
     - The challenge winners will not be evaluated on the quality of the writing.

+For detailed instructions on how to setup the codebase and all the environments, and setup the code for evaluation, please read through these separate instructions:

 ### Metric
   The evaluation metric agreed upon by the organizers is: